Publication Ethics

 • Researchers should strive to describe their methods clearly and unambiguously so that their findings can be confirmed by others

-• Researchers should adhere to publication requirements that submitted work is original, is not plagiarised, and has not been published elsewhere
+• Researchers should adhere to publication requirements that submitted work is original, is not plagiarised, and has not been published, or is under consideration for publication elsewhere

 • Authors should take collective responsibility for submitted and published work